uswds/uswds-site/_components/banner/banner.md

   status: ready
   package: usa-banner
   dependencies:
-lead: The banner identifies official websites of government organizations in the United States.
-It also helps visitors understand how to tell that a website is both official and secure.
+lead: Banners identify official websites of government organizations in the United States.
+They also help visitors understand whether a website is official and secure.
 permalink: /components/banner/
 redirect_from:
   - /banner/